 It is therefore vital that you have those ingredients in place before you take steps to commence scaling.
+Read this article on the steps to scale.

 During the startup phase founders usually roll up their sleeves and get involved in all areas of the company and become ‘good’ at doing lots of tasks.
 I think some founders get addicted to the chaos and ‘hustling’ of the early stages.